 Read on to find out everything you need to know about using your car’s tyre puncture repair kit correctly.

 What is a car tyre puncture repair kit?

 So if puncture repair kits are a mixed blessing, why are they supplied as standard on so many cars?
-The most likely reason is saving weight, as a hefty wheel and tyre can make a small but appreciable difference to fuel efficiency and CO2 figures, and manufacturers have targets to meet.
+The key reason is saving weight, as a hefty wheel and tyre can make a small but appreciable difference to fuel efficiency and CO2 figures, and manufacturers have targets to meet.

-If you don’t want to rely on a puncture repair kit, there’s nothing stopping you from demanding a spare wheel or space-saver when you buy your next car.
+If you don’t want to rely on a puncture repair kit, there’s nothing stopping you from sourcing a spare wheel or space-saver when you buy your next car.
 Most cars will already have a spare wheel storage well in the boot, so it’s often a simple matter of swapping out the repair kit – although a proper spare is likely to be an extra cost option.

 - Switch off your engine and apply the handbrake.